Phone number (alternative)

 Painting preserves and beautifies.
 Painting your interior can liven up living spaces for very little money.
 It's easy to do good interior painting by following simple but important steps in both preparing the work surface and painting it whether it is a room or a whole house.

-If you aren't planning to do the work yourself, do yourself a favor and hire a licensed painting contractor especially one accredited by Master Painters of NZ.
+If you aren't planning to do the work yourself, do yourself a favour and hire a licensed painting contractor.
 There are no guarantees offered, but your chances of getting a good job done by a reputable painting contractor are much better than hiring a cheap painter off the street or getting a recommendation from your buddy "Bob".

 Expert results in painting depend largely on the thoroughness of preparation work, especially pre-paint cleaning, crack filling and sealing.
 All decorations, curtains, blinds, pictures, and other items nailed or screwed to the walls should be removed prior to the start of work.
 Carefully remove plates from around wall switches and outlets.
 Tape over them to protect them from paint.
 Clean and dry the plates before replacing them.